robertdebock/learn-terraform/ADVANCED/multiple-resources.md

 ## Assignment

 - [ ] In the Terraform code that you have, add a [checkly](https://www.checklyhq.com/) resource to monitor your instance.
 Use references to named values to dynamically configure checkly.
+- [ ] If time permits it, experiment with the [uptime robot status page](https://registry.terraform.io/providers/louy/uptimerobot/latest/docs).

 You need to sign-up to checkly.
 You can use your github account or email.